Keck-DataReductionPipelines/MosfireDRP/manual/docs/example.md

 	mospy Longslit_HIP17971.py

 You can run step by step by commenting out reduction steps in the driver file, or you can run all at once.
-First the pipeline will create a flat field, as described in the Flats section.
+First the pipeline will create a flat field, as described in the [Flats](flats) section.
 Check out your combined and pixel flats to make sure they look reasonable, no odd edges to slits.

 We do not recommend non-interactive wavelength reductions unless you have a previous reliable wavelength solution in the same directory ("lambda_coeffs_wave_stack...").
 Refer to the Wavelength Calibration sections (for H,J, and Y, or K band) for information on how to perform the interactive fit.
-In this case, we will be performing a K band solution, so check that section for more details.
+In this case, we will be performing a K band solution, so check that [section](wavelengthK) for more details.

-After rectification, the output (notably, HIP17971_K_eps.fits, HIP17971_K_itime.fits, HIP17971_K_sig.fits, HIP17971_K_snrs.fits) you get should look like this:
+After [background subtraction](background) and [rectification](rectify), the output (notably, HIP17971_K_eps.fits, HIP17971_K_itime.fits, HIP17971_K_sig.fits, HIP17971_K_snrs.fits) you get should look like this:

 ![Longslit DRP output](image10.png "Image showing the output of the DRP for a longslit.")

-For longslits with bright continuua (such as in this example), a spectral extraction if you should wish to perform one will be very simple.
+For longslits with bright continuua (such as in this example), a spectral [extraction](extract) if you should wish to perform one will be very simple.
 In the case of a bright continuum like this, you may or may not choose to perform the aperture selection manually, but we encourage manual control of the apertures whenever reasonable, even if just to check the aperture is correct.

 ## Slitmask Reduction